dewsign/before-after-repeater/README.md

 Vue.use(BeforeAfter)
 ```

+You can change the image sizes in the `before-after-repeater.php` config file.

 To use, add this repeater to a page and set the original and overlay images.
 If required, you can set a title and a subtitle which will output above the block.